Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 When you run this version of the extension, by selecting it in **FaceTime**, you will see that it almost works, but that it doesn't quite.
 The technical difficulties image is shown in the camera, but in mirror image.

 We could make ourselves miserable by futzing with our extension code blindly and then rebooting endlessly to see the results, but we won't.
-Instead, let's attach the **Xcode** version of the lldb debugger to our extension while it is running in **FaceTime** and do some diagnosis.
+Instead, let's attach the Xcode version of the lldb debugger to our extension while it is running in **FaceTime** and do some diagnosis.
 While **FaceTime** is using the extension, get its `pid` by opening **Terminal.app** and running `pgrep com.politepix.OffcutsCam.Extension` (replacing my organization ID with yours).
-Open **Xcode** and choose `Debug->Attach to Process by PID or Name…` and enter that PID, and choose "root" as the account to debug with.
+Open Xcode and choose `Debug->Attach to Process by PID or Name…` and enter that PID, and choose "root" as the account to debug with.

 ___
 ![](/images/cmio/lldb.png)
 ___

-You will be asked to authenticate with an admin account and then **Xcode** will attach to your extension.
-Since you have its project open, and you built it with debug symbols, we can put breakpoints into `ExtensionProvider.swift` and inspect our variables directly in **Xcode**.
-Let's do perhaps the single most important **Xcode** lldb trick we can learn for video extension debugging, and quicklook the contents of a pixelbuffer.
+You will be asked to authenticate with an admin account and then Xcode will attach to your extension.
+Since you have its project open, and you built it with debug symbols, we can put breakpoints into `ExtensionProvider.swift` and inspect our variables directly in Xcode.
+Let's do perhaps the single most important Xcode lldb trick we can learn for video extension debugging, and quicklook the contents of a pixelbuffer.
 Place a breakpoint right before this line in `func startStreaming()`:

 `_streamingCounter += 1`

 Now go to **FaceTime**, select a different camera than ours, and then reselect our camera.
-In **Xcode**, your project should break at the breakpoint you set.
+In Xcode, your project should break at the breakpoint you set.

 Check it out, we're live-debugging our installed extension.
-Let's open the debugger pane at the bottom of **Xcode**.
+Let's open the debugger pane at the bottom of Xcode.
 Expand the left side if it isn't already expanded.
 This is the **variable viewer**.
 You should see the object `techDiffBuffer`.
 Select it by clicking on it.
 ___
 ![](/images/cmio/lldb2.png)
 ___
 Now, with it selected in the variable viewer, press the space key.
-Whoa, you should see a whole image in that quicklook window. **Xcode** can show you the image contained in a pixel buffer!
+Whoa, you should see a whole image in that quicklook window.
+Xcode can show you the image contained in a pixel buffer!
 You can even choose to open it as an image in **Preview.app**.
 Once you're writing effects, this is going to come in handy.

 Hmm, the contents of the buffer look correct.
 This means that the camera output stream is being displayed in a different coordinate space after it leaves the extension.